 A Small Town Vibe

-From the day I arrived at the train station in Ljubljana and during the time I stayed in the town, there was never a time I felt a need of taking the public transport to go somewhere.
+From the day I arrived at the train station in Ljubljana and during the time I stayed in the town, there was never a time I felt a need for taking the public transport to go somewhere.
 Walk from the hostel to the city center — 5 minutes, walk from one corner of the city to the other — 15!
 And that’s sums up life in Ljubljana — simple and old town-ish, but in a beautiful way.

 Right across the street, from the place where I was staying (at Hostel Vila Veselova), was the Japanese embassy, and few blocks away, American and British.
 Almost every day, I’d walk up to the castle with a beer in one hand, and come back after midnight and the town would seem just as safer as an ideal town should.
 And life in Ljubljana pulses in that spirit.
 Only a bit of morning and afternoon rush against silent intervals throughout the day.